The Bankrate promise

 Accidents in at-fault states

-In an at-fault state, also called a tort state, a driver who causes a car crash is responsible for compensating the other party or parties for their losses.
+In an at-fault state, also called a tort state, a driver who causes a car accident is responsible for compensating the other party or parties for their losses.
 This can be done with an insurance claim or the at-fault driver can pay the other party out of pocket.

 Accidents in no-fault states